moggieuk/Happy-Hare/doc/configuration.md

 toolhead_sync_unload: 0			# Extruder unloading (except stand alone tip forming) leverages motor synchronization
 ```

 Happy Hare has the ability to synchronize various motors during printing operation and this section controls those options.
 Make sure you have [understand the caution](https://github.com/moggieuk/Happy-Hare#4-synchronized-gearextruder-motors) needed when `sync_to_extruder: 1` is enabled.

+> [!NOTE]
+> Setting `force_form_tip_standalone: 1` will cause Happy Hare to always run the supplied tip shaping macro.
+If you set this then make sure your slicer is not adding tip shaping logic of its own else tips will attempt to be created twice and knowledge of the filament position in the extruder may become inaccurate

 ```yml
 # Synchronized gear/extruder movement and tip forming ----------------------------------------------------------------------